beezee/WP-single-use-keys/readme.md

         $key = $_GET['key'];
         $validator = new SingleUseKey(array('store' => false));
         $valid = $validator->validate($key); //if key string matches a stored key, $valid equals 'valid', and the key remains in storage and can be used again, or consumed at a later time.

+##Working Demo

+I've included a demo plugin in wp_single_use_keys_demo_shortcode.php.
+It's important to be aware that the overall implementation of this demo plugin is *very* quick and dirty, and in no way reflects overall WP plugin best practices, however lines 36 to 58 of the plugin clearly demonstrate how to utilize the single use keys class to generate one time use expiring links in just a few lines of code.
+You can see it in action [here](http://brianzeligson.com/single_use_keys/)